 If your relative has not left a Will, it can be hard to know where to start when dealing with their estate.
-That’s where our team of solicitors in Preston come in: we offer fixed-fee Probate applications, which you find out about here, and home visits are available, by appointment.
+That’s where our team of solicitors in Preston and Lancaster come in: we offer fixed-fee Probate applications, which you find out about here, and home visits are available, by appointment.

 Currently, only married or civil partners, or close relatives can inherit under the rules of intestacy.
 If you want a friend or more distant relative to inherit from your estate, you must ensure that you have a valid Will in place which details these wishes.

 Initially, if you are the surviving spouse or civil partner of the deceased, you would be entitled to all or part of the estate (if the value is under £250,000.00 [this value is correct at the time of posting, however could increase in the future).
 However, if you and your spouse were divorced at the time of their death, or your civil partnership had ended, then you are not entitled to benefit under the Rules of Intestacy.